ZayidaQ/ZayidaQ/README.md

 ### <div align="center">Hello, I'm Zhayida Haishan, a student at YearUp's application development program. 👩🏻‍💻</div>

-My passion lies in design, and I'm currently focused on becoming a front-end developer while aspiring to transition into the UI/UX field.
-I spend my free time working on small projects using HTML, CSS, and JavaScript to expand my knowledge.
-I'm also enrolled in Udemy courses to further enhance my skills and earn certificates.
-I am a dedicated learner, always seeking new opportunities to grow.
-Excited about the future and the endless possibilities it holds.
+Hello, I'm Zhayida Haishan (Zayida)!
+I am currently a student at YearUp, enrolled in their application development program.
+With a strong passion for design, I'm focused on becoming a skilled front-end developer while also aspiring to transition into the exciting world of UI/UX.

+During my free time, I love exploring small projects that allow me to deepen my knowledge and proficiency in HTML, CSS, and JavaScript.
+I find immense joy in bringing ideas to life through creative web development.
+It's the perfect blend of my passion for design and my love for coding.

+To further enhance my skills, I have also enrolled in various Udemy courses.
+These courses provide me with valuable insights and techniques to expand my expertise.
+I'm eager to complete these courses and earn certificates to showcase my continuous growth and dedication.

+As a lifelong learner, I am enthusiastic about staying updated with the latest industry trends and technologies.
+I embrace challenges and opportunities to learn, knowing that they contribute to my personal and professional development.
+I am excited about the future and all the possibilities it holds.

 - 🌱 I’m currently learning JS